Azure/FTALive-Sessions/content/data/moderndatawarehouse/readme.md

 Moderator: Osamu Hirayama ([linkedin.com/in/osamuhir](linkedin.com/in/osamuhir))<br/>

 ## Microsoft Learn
-This content was designed in conjuction with a Microsoft Learn Collection, which you can utilised for self-paced learning after this session. <br/>
+This content was designed in conjunction with a Microsoft Learn Collection, which you can utilised for self-paced learning after this session. <br/>
 Link to the Collection: https://aka.ms/ftalive-mdw-collection

 ## Agenda